Wabash River Heritage Corridor Fund

 How do I apply for the funds?

-If you want to know more about the Wabash grant or want to discuss potential projects, contact:
+To learn more about the WRHCF grant or to discuss potential projects, contact:

 State & Community Outdoor Recreation Planning Section